jameshanlon/cheese/cheese/pages/volunteering.md

 The CHEESE Project operates on a very small budget and depends on the work of volunteers for its continued organisation and management.
-If you are interested in becoming involved with the project, but not necessarily as an Energy Tracer, there are many areas where we would value contributions:
+If you are interested in becoming involved with the project, but not necessarily as a surveyor, there are many areas where we would value contributions:

-- Be an assistant surveyor, working and learning alongside our experienced Energy Tracers ([more details](/news/2019-08-22-volunteer-assistant-surveyor-job-vacancy)).
+- Be an assistant surveyor, working and learning alongside our experienced surveyor ([more details](/news/2019-08-22-volunteer-assistant-surveyor-job-vacancy)).

 - Community outreach/engagement and promotion of the project;

-- Publicising its surveys, and opportunities for Energy Tracers;
+- Publicising its surveys, and opportunities for surveyors;

 - Coordination and organisation for surveys;